Ben Stevenson (footballer): Career

 On 31 August 2018, Stevenson was one of nine Wolves players sent to their Spanish affiliate club Jumilla on loan until the end of the 2018–19 season.
 He made 15 appearances for the club.

 Colchester United re-signed Stevenson on a permanent basis on 30 January 2019, signing a 2 1/2-year deal from Wolves.
 He made his second debut for the club on 2 February, starting in their 4–0 win at Northampton Town.

-An excellent Carabao Cup run with some notable wins against Premiership teams Crystal Palace and Tottenham Hotspur took them to the quarter finals against Manchester United at Old Trafford eventually losing 3-0.
+An excellent Carabao Cup run with some notable wins against Premiership teams Crystal Palace and Tottenham Hotspur took them to the quarter-finals against Manchester United at Old Trafford eventually losing 3-0.

 On 7 June 2021, Stevenson announced he would be leaving Colchester at the end of his contract after making almost 100 appearances for the U's.

 Stevenson signed for Forest Green Rovers on a two-year deal on 21 June 2021 Forest Green won promotion to League One as champions in the 21/22 season.
+Following their relegation back to League Two at the end of the 2022–23 season, Stevenson departed the club on a free transfer.

+On 21 June 2023, Stevenson returned to League One when he signed for Portsmouth on a two-year contract with the option for a further year.
+Stevenson's debut for Portsmouth came in an EFL Cup tie against Forest Green Rovers, and his league debut followed against Port Vale on 7 October 2023.
+He scored his first goal for Portsmouth on 10 October 2023 in an EFL Trophy tie against Gillingham.

+On 8 May 2025, Cambridge announced he would be leaving in June when his contract expired.

+On 4 October 2025, Stevenson signed for League Two club Cheltenham Town on a deal until the end of the season, with the option to extend.